Practical / Beginner

 Sources

-Frias JP, Davies MJ, Rosenstock J, et al. Tirzepatide versus Semaglutide Once Weekly in Patients with Type 2 Diabetes.
+Frias JP, Davies MJ, Rosenstock J, et al. Tirzepatide versus Semaglutide Once Weekly in Participants with Type 2 Diabetes.
 N Engl J Med.
 2021;385(6):503-515.

 This article is for educational purposes.
 It does not replace personal medical evaluation.
-Individual responses to peptides vary based on factors a physician needs to assess in person.
+Individual responses to peptides vary based on factors a qualified medical provider should assess in person.
 If you're considering starting a peptide protocol, consult a qualified medical provider about your specific situation.